-In a narrative sermon series, you could use moments of moral heroism to preach on moral ideals toward which God calls his people.
-You could use moments of failure to express themes of repentance, godliness, and sin.
+In a narrative sermon series, you could incorporate moments of moral heroism to preach on moral ideals or moments of failure to express themes of repentance, godliness, and sin.
 Finally, use themes in the story—family tragedy, grief, political turmoil, etc.—to comment on how these themes have manifested themselves and challenge the church in our current cultural moment.

 Having these multiple angles of narrative analysis in your tool belt allows you to expand potential narrative sermon series from biblical “heroes” to anti-hero, and even villainous, characters.
 If God providentially saw fit to include these characters in the biblical narrative, then they are morally instructive for the church.